 The cover letter body should be well-organized, easy to skim and present your most relevant accomplishments for the job you are applying to.
 It should also indirectly show that you are knowledgable about the company.

-I don’t know about you, but when I sit down to write a cover letter for a resume, I often feel like I don’t know what to say.
-I’ve written hundreds of cover letters for clients and I still get anxious about starting with a blank screen.
+I don’t know about you, but when I sit down to write a cover letter for a client, even though I have written hundreds of them, I often feel like I don’t know what to say.

 Paragraph 1: You are the Solution

-Imagine how boring it would be reading the same thing.
-This cover letter template will get the reader’s attention by demonstrating why you’re the ideal candidate in just three paragraphs.
+Imagine how bored it would be reading the same old thing.
+Your letter will demonstrate why you’re the ideal candidate in three paragraphs.